thomas7lieues/vader_FR/README.rst

-# Note : You can use polarity_scores_max instead of polarity_scores. polarity_scores_max uses fuzzywuzzy to get the most similar words with your inputs.
+# Note : You can use polarity_scores_max instead of polarity_scores. polarity_scores_max uses rapidfuzz to get the most similar words with your inputs.
 For example "connar" won't be detected with polarity_scores but with polarity_scores_max